 ]]>

-Editor’s note: This is the third video in our ongoing series that showcases our in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.
+This story is part of our video series showcasing in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.

 Kai Cheng is among our first employees to train her colleagues on how to use Microsoft 365 Copilot—she was there when we at Microsoft became the first enterprise to fully deploy it.
 She learned a lot during those early days, findings and insights that she is now happy to share with customers in this video.